forwinder15/learndiesels/content/posts/2019-05-08--what-all-can-a-diesel-run-on/index.md

 If absolutely necessary, it is probably safer to mix kerosene with a diesel engine in the ratio of 1: 4, which should not cause engine wear.

-## Can a diesel engine run on natural gas?
+## Can a diesel engine run on natural gas

 Yes, but, Unlike the situation with gasoline engines, the transfer of which to gaseous fuel (mainly LPG - liquefied petroleum gas) has long seen impossible in diesels.
 A standard diesel engine cannot operate on a gas fuel.
 For two reasons,